 A phrase that means a lot to us.
 A phrase that we think best sums up our ethos and our way of thinking.
 A phrase that we use as our compass, to guide everything we do.

 We believe in a different perspective, from the way we design our products to the way we build our stores.
-Every few months, we’ll be writing a short article for our journal because we’d love to share our perspective with you.
+Every few months, either Giles or myself will write a short article for our journal, because we’d love to share our perspective with you.
 We hope it sheds a little more light on what makes us tick.

 Not too long ago, I wrote about how we approach design.
 I touched on the idea of perfection, and what our own version of that is – how we design things to be lived in and not just looked at, and strike a balance between function and form.
 This time, I’d like to explore another important aspect to our design approach.
 One that affects how each of our designs comes into being as well as how they’ll live their lives in your home.